Our Council of Governors represents our

 Council of Governors is made up of local people, staff members and

-representatives of the local partner organisations.
+representatives of local stakeholder organisations.

 The Council of Governors plays a major role in the governance of